 Great Indian Food Trip – Finding the best Biryani in South India

 Road trips in India are turning out to be a blessing these days, all thanks to the superb expressways connecting the the major cities of our country.
 While we were all set to explore the 4 different states of South India, we were in for a journey full of Biryanis.
-In continuation to our first article on the Great Indian Food Trip, where we discussed about the route, the team and the experiences from our trip, here we shall be talking about the types of Biryanis we tried at the different South Indian states.
-The trip was designed to last for 10 days, visiting 5 different cities to try more than 15 types of Biryanis and find out the best from each city.
-It was very important for us to understand how different was one biryani from the other.
-While some of the biryanis concentrated more on the spices, others ensured that the type of rice, the aroma and the method of preparing it.
+In continuation to our first article on the Great Indian Food Trip, where we discussed about the route, the team and the experiences from our trip, here we shall be talking about the types of dishes we tried at the different South Indian states.
+The trip was designed to last for 10 days, visiting 5 different cities to try more than 15 types of Biryani and find out the best from each city.
+It was very important for us to understand how different was one from the other.
+While some of them concentrated more on the spices, others ensured that the type of rice, the aroma and the method of preparing it.

 The journey started from Hyderabad where we all gathered.
 The day was spent at leisure and we went out in the evening to try some of the best biryanis from the city.
 The first place on the list was Shadab Hotel.
 The biryani served here was flavoursome with saffron coloured rice, good mix of spices and a raita and salan to accompany it.

 The next stop in Hyderabad during our hunt was Shahgouse Hotel.
 Considered to be one of the best places in Hyderabad for authentic Hyderabadi Biryani, this place serves some lip-smacking biryani along with other non-vegetarian preparations.
 The biryani here was balanced on spices and thus I liked it personally.
 The staff at the Shahgouse Hotel was kind enough to demonstrate the entire process of how it was made, the way it half-cooked rice was mixed with the chicken and then was given dum for the taste.
 Loved watching the preparations totally.